nmenant/ci-cd-env-setup/docs/class1/module2/lab1.rst

     :align: center
     :scale: 30%

-As soon as you'll do it from the GUI of *GitLab* it will be committed.
+As soon as you'll do it from the GUI of *GitLab*, it will be committed.

 .. image:: ../../_static/class1/module2/img010.png
     :align: center